Last Updated: January 8, 2023

 d20’s vs. “Spindown” dice

 Players of Magic the Gathering may be familiar with “spindown counters”.
 These are 20-sided dice similar to a d20, and it’s easy to mix them up.
-However, a spindown counter is weight differently from a d20, which can skew the average rolls of the die unpredictably (think a “loaded” die).
+However, a spindown counter is weighted differently from a d20, which can skew the average rolls of the die unpredictably (think a “loaded” die).
 Spindown dice are not intended for rolling.

 Identifying spindown counters is simple: On a spindown counter, numbers are adjacent to each other so that you can easily count down from 20 (players start with 20 life in a typical MtG game and typically go down over time).
 A real d20 distributes the numbers across its surface so that the opposing sides on a d20 add up to 21.